PlatosTwin/bayes_ab/README.md

 ## Roadmap

-Test classes to be added:
+Test classes to add:

 - `ExponentialDataTest`

-Metrics to be added:

-- `Potential Value Remaining`
+Other improvements:

+- Updated Jupyter examples folder
+- Validate `NormalDataTest`, `DeltaLognormalDataTest`, and `DiscreteDataTest`
+- Updates to `NormalDataTest`, `DeltaLognormalDataTest`, and `DiscreteDataTest`
+  - Add test continuation assessment
+  - Created formatted output
+  - Add plotting for posteriors and differences from control
+- Plot evolutions of posteriors with time

+## References